 This course is an algorithmic approach to the mathematical theory of graphs and their applications.
-Path problems, covers, network flows, and other problems will be formulated in graph theoretical terms and solutions will be programmed.
-For graduate credit, a student will be required to write a term paper or execute a project which reflects deeper investigation of the topics covered in the course.
+Path problems, covers, network flows and other problems will be formulated in graph theoretical terms and solutions will be programmed.
+This course is usually offered in alternate years.
+This is a programming intensive course.
+Prerequisites: CPSC 111, 251.